The Spanish Present Progressive: How to Form it and When to Use it

 2. Stem-changing verbs and their gerunds

-I know that this is annoying, but these are very common and worth memorizing.
-And they’ll be useful to know for other things; you’ll notice that these stems undergo the same change in the preterite.
+These forms are very common and worth memorizing.
+And you’ll notice that these stems undergo the same change in the preterite.

 Here are some of the most common examples: